jboockmann/DSIsrc/README.md

 ## Basic Installation

-The following installation procedure requires [Ubuntu 14.04 LTS (Trusty Tahr)](http://releases.ubuntu.com/14.04/).
-DSIsrc is installed in the current working directory by running the following command in your terminal.
-(Note: `wget` is required).

-`sh -c "$(wget https://raw.githubusercontent.com/uniba-swt/DSIsrc/master/install.sh -O -)"`
+DSIsrc is shipped as a [Docker](https://www.docker.com/) container.
+First, clone this repository and navigate inside and run `docker build -t dsisrc .`.
+Then use `docker run -v "$(pwd)":/root/ -it /bin/bash dsimachine` to spawn a new container with `/root` pointing to your current working directory.
+Finally, use the interactive bash shell to trigger the DSIsrc toolchain.

-Consult the comments in the file [install.sh](install.sh) in case of a problem occuring during the basic installation.
+Consult the instructions and comments in the [Dockerfile](Dockerfile) to setup DSIsrc on your host machine directly.

 ### Setting up the Eclipse environment